In Mahabharata I always loved Draupadi. The dimensions of her varied equations with her husbands inspired me.

 Related reading: Are Indians ignorant about their bodies and intimacy?

-I knew my husband was feeling betrayed, though he realized my connect to another man came from a deep mental void that he had never tried to fill.
+I knew my husband was feeling betrayed, though he realized my connection to another man came from a deep mental void that he had never tried to fill.

 I had often discussed that void with him and would have loved if he could heal it.
 But his work or his parents and siblings always kept him busy, and the ‘us’ time that we spent was all about going to movies, eating out, discussing career moves, or property matters.
 So when someone touched that vulnerable chord in my romantic soul, I reached out.
 I never felt I was doing anything wrong, even though the ‘other man’ had a family, even though his job forced him to stay away from them.
 He was the epitome of what I call a man – handsome, suave, caring, a loving dad, and most importantly, he respected my family and my time and me.